menor/til/docs/elixir.md

     - `elixir <file-path>`
 The file will be compiled in memory and run in the Erlang Virtual Machine

+## Modules
+- Modules can have attributtes
+- Module attributes are defined at the top level
+- You can use attributes to store metadata about the module
+- i.e. `@moduledoc` to document the module documentation
+- `@doc` documents the function underneath
+- We can use module attributes as constants
+- It's best to declare the attributes first thing in the file, since they are bound at compile time
+- A single elixir file can define multiple modules
+- All modules are defined at top level, using dots in the name is just a convenient way to namespace `App.Module`
+- To call other module functions in a module you can:
+    - Call them including the module name `App.Module.function`
+    - Import the module `import App.Module` and `function` will be available (it imports the entire module)
+    - Import only the functions we need by using only: `import App.Module, only: [function]`

 ## Atoms as Map Keys
 - Elixir atoms are prefixed by a colon.
 I.E.
  `%{ :method => "GET", :path => "/wildthings" }`